bacalhau-project/bacalhau/docs/running-node/quick-start-docker.md

 Private IPFS nodes are experimental.
 [See the IPFS documentation](https://github.com/ipfs/kubo/blob/master/docs/experimental-features.md#private-networks) for more information.
 :::

-First you need to bootstrap a new IPFS cluster for your own private use.
-This consists of a process of generating a swarm key, removing any bootstrap nodes and then starting the IPFS node.
+First, you need to bootstrap a new IPFS cluster for your own private use.
+This consists of a process of generating a swarm key, removing any bootstrap nodes, and then starting the IPFS node.

 Some notes about this command: